Dautei shines through music

 While speaking to FBC News, Dautei highlighted that the band also runs an entertainment company, Resonance Fiji, and being in the industry for the last eight years has been a challenge but somehow helps in his personal and career growth.

-Originally from Naduri, Dogotuki, Macuata Viliame Dautei says that he is slowly tapping into his singing career but is thankful for all the support.
+Originally from Naduru, Dogotuki, Macuata Viliame Dautei says that he is slowly tapping into his singing career but is thankful for all the support.

 “I never used to sing at all until I joined the band; that’s when I started working on my singing because Kuki actually sort of pushed us by force.
 It’s been good so far.
 I don’t consider myself a really good singer, but I’m exceptional.”